 Yes.
-The withholding tax rate under Japanese domestic law is 20 per cent (20.42 per cent from 1 January 2013) on either interest on the acquisition debt (in the form of a loan) payable by the Japanese target company to the foreign creditor or dividends payable by the Japanese target company (not publicly listed) to its foreign parent company.
+The withholding tax rate under Japanese domestic law is 20.42 per cent on either interest on the acquisition debt (in the form of a loan) payable by the Japanese target company to the foreign creditor or dividends payable by the Japanese target company (not publicly listed) to its foreign parent company.